cstrelioff/chrisstrelioffws-sandbox/2014/12/10/installing_essentia_for_audio_feature_extraction.rst

     $ cd ~/gitlocal
     $ git clone https://github.com/MTG/essentia.git

-This is a large amount of code, so be patient as the code downloads and use a good internet connection if possible.
+This is a large amount of code, so, be patient as the code downloads and use a good internet connection if possible.

 **Second**, I make sure that all of the Ubuntu dependencies are installed using